aws-samples/aws-fraud-detector-samples/profiler/README.md

 4. Wait a few minutes and open your S3 folder with your CSV file (e.g. myfile.csv).
 The profiling report is under folder /afd_data_myfile/report.html.

-### Manual Solution
+### Manual Notebook Solution

-From Github download and copy the notebook - Fraud_Detector_Data_Profiling.ipynb, the python program - afd_profile.py and the template directory to a directory where you will run the profiling from.
+The notebook - Fraud_Detector_Data_Profiling.ipynb and the python program - afd_profile.py under ManualNotebookSolution provide a manual profiler which has identical functions as the automated solution.

 - Fraud_Detector_Data_Profiling.ipynb - is the notebook to run the profile report from.
-- afd_profile.py - is the python package which will generate your profile report, you can also run it via command line.
+- afd_profile.py - is the python package which will generate your profile report.

-- /templates - directory contains the supporting profile templates
+To use it, from Github download and copy the notebook and python program to a directory where you will run the profiling from.
+Open the notebook and execute the cells.
+This will gnerate an html report of your data, which will be saved under same directory.